ShowcaseSoftwareLtd/showcase-workshop-apis/README.md

 ## Javascript Data API

 A simple data storage API for use by web content which has been loaded into a Showcase.
-At present web content is only viewable via the Showcase Workshop iPad and iPhone Viewers.

 See [javascript-api/README.md](javascript-api/README.md)